NoSQL Databases

 }

-Why This is Difficult to Store in SQL:
+Why this is difficult in SQL:

-• Fields like reactions and replies are arrays of objects.
-SQL doesn't handle arrays or embedded documents natively, so you would need to create separate tables to store each reaction or reply, which complicates both data storage and querying.
+2. Arrays and Embedded Documents: Fields like reactions and replies are arrays of objects.
+SQL doesn't handle arrays natively, requiring separate tables for each reaction or reply.

 How NoSQL Handles It:

-Key concepts:
+Key Concepts

 Cypher is Neo4j's query language, designed to be visual and intuitive: